dsccommunity/DscResource.Common/README.md

 Assert-Module -ModuleName 'DhcpServer' -ImportModule
 ```

-This will assert that the module DhcpServer is available and the it has
+This will assert that the module DhcpServer is available and that it has
 been imported into the session.
 If the module is not available an exception
 will be thrown.